funkia/purescript-turbine/README.md

 # purescript-turbine

-Turbine is a purely functional frontend framework based on FRP.
+Turbine is a purely functional frontend framework powered by FRP.

+* Concise and powerful thanks to FRP.
+* No big global state/model.
+Everything is incapsulated in components.
+* Type-safe communication between views and models.
+* Model logic and view code is kept seperate for logic-less views.

 ## Examples